 Use of the enhanced I.T. in the College is playing an increasing role in the Geography Dept. and we are delighted with the vast resources of current information that can now be available to both teachers and students of Geography.

 We are grateful to the Council for their ongoing support of this important facility.
 1st and 2nd Years are very fortunate to have iPads and use their iBook in every class.
 Transition Years have access to the computer room for research.

 We as a Department have seen the benefits that active participation and fieldwork methodologies can bring to both students and teachers through the implementation of the Geographical Investigation for the Leaving Certificate.

 This supports the argument that learning activities need to be based around a range of intelligences.

 Fieldwork trips with various classes currently include:

-First years to Tayto Park, TY to the Zoo, Sixth years to Glendalough.
+1st Year trip to Tayto Park, TY trip to the Zoo, 6th Year trip to Glendalough.

 We are very fortunate to be able to transfer a lot of geographical content to life situations and to the world we all live in.

 This role of assessment is to measure the amount of material absorbed.
 However, this doesn’t always imply understanding.
 Teaching for understanding puts the emphasis very much on understanding.